Shaping East Africa’s sanitation solutions, for hygiene, education and resilience

 Water, sanitation and hygiene form an essential platform for progress in health, education, work, and economic growth and development.
 Increased, sustained investment in climate-resilient and inclusive sanitation facilities and infrastructure is a vital part of ensuring everyone can access these vital services, giving communities a chance to be healthy, educated and break out of extreme poverty, whatever the changing climate brings.
 We will continue our work across East Africa to support governments and communities to build the resilience of WASH systems, infrastructure and services, ensuring the human rights to decent sanitation are claimed and upheld.

-Written by Alex Busigye, Neema Kimaro, Gloria Kafuria, Hilina Nigussie, Elizabeth Mwambulukutu, Dedo Mate-Kodjo and Ronnie Murungu of WaterAid East Africa region.
+Written by Alex Busingye, Neema Kimaro, Gloria Kafuria, Hilina Nigussie, Elizabeth Mwambulukutu, Dedo Mate-Kodjo and Ronnie Murungu of WaterAid East Africa.
 Follow WaterAid East Africa on Twitter @WaterAidEA.

 A version of this article was first published on The East African.